YingMa0107/YingMa0107.github.io/_pages/about.md

 ======
 ------
 <p style="text-align: justify">
 We have openings for multiple positions, including postdoctoral fellows, graduate students, and undergraduate students.
 We are seeking applications for a postdoctoral fellow position within our research group.
-This position emphasize developing statistical methods and computational tools in high-dimensional biological data from functional genomic seuqnecing studies or genome-wide association studies (GWASs).
+This position emphasize developing statistical methods and computational/AI tools in high-dimensional biological data from functional genomic seuqnecing studies or genome-wide association studies (GWASs).
 Specific areas include, but not limited to, (1) spatially resolved multi-omics data; (2) single-cell genomics; (3) genetic risk prediction; (4) integrative modeling of GWAS summary statistics and omics data.
 This opportunity offers competitive benefits and involves working with diverse large-scale datasets.
-Prospective applicants should hold or be pursuing a PhD in biostatistics, statistics, computer science, bioinformatics, computational biology, biomedical engeneering, mathematics, or a related quantitative discipline.
+Prospective applicants should hold or be pursuing a PhD in computer science, AI, biostatistics, statistics, bioinformatics, computational biology, biomedical engeneering, mathematics, or a related quantitative discipline.
 Strong computational skills are required.
 Interested applicants should submit a brief statement of interest, CV, and contact information for three references.
 For questions regarding the position, please contact me at : <a href="mailto:ying_ma@brown.edu">ying_ma@brown.edu</a>.
 Applications will be reviewed promptly and accepted until the positions are filled.
 </p>

 <p style="text-align: justify">